-I often refer to the ego as a scaffolding that we build up around our true selves, each bar of the scaffolding represents a belief that we hold about who we are and what we are capable of and that scaffolding constructs our personality, or who we think we are – our false sense of self.
+I often refer to the ego as a scaffolding that we build up around our true selves, each bar of the scaffolding represents a belief that we hold about who we are and what we are capable of, a coping mechanism we developed to minimize trauma, or a belief we taught ourselves about the world around us so that we could survive.
+That scaffolding constructs our personality, our habits, our patterns, and our outer identity.
+Who we think we are.
+Our false sense of self.

-Many times those beliefs about who we are and our capabilities are extremely limited and it’s only through a long process of self-reflection and hyper-awareness that we are able to identify what those beliefs are and remove them.
-In a sense, you have to destroy your current self.
+Many times those beliefs about who we are are extremely limited, self-deprecating, and detrimental to our wellbeing.
+It’s only through a long process of self-reflection and healing that we are able to identify what those beliefs are and let them go.
+In a way, you have to destroy your current self.

 I understood that the scene that was being shown to me was representative of that process, each bone represented a piece of who this person believed she was, and they were slowly being torn away.
 It was painful.
 And it IS painful.

 Looking within for the beliefs that are at the root of our ugliest emotions is not easy to do.
 It’s much easier to continue to blame someone else for “making” us feel the way we do, but the truth is, they are merely a trigger for something that already exists inside us.
-And we need those people to help us identify the things that we need to work on.
+They’re just mirroring a familiar pattern, an imprint from a traumatic moment long ago that occurred with another person in another time, and in another place.
+And we need those people to help us identify those old wounds that still need to be healed.

 It’s often the arguments, the hurt feelings, the most painful relationships we have with people that offer us the greatest opportunity for personal growth and development, if only we look closely enough to see it.